Navigation | Mobile SDK | Urbi Documentation

 navigationManager.start(routeBuildOptions, trafficRoute)

 In this mode, NavigationManager will not track the current location of the device.
 Instead, it will simulate a movement along the specified route.
+This mode is useful for debugging.

 To use this mode, call the startSimulation() method and specify a RouteBuildOptions object (route settings) and a TrafficRoute object (the route itself).